t2ow/Blyn/README.md

 # VaultEdit

 VaultEdit is a terminal-based text editor designed with a focus on simplicity, accessibility, and future-proof integration with AI technologies.
 Inspired by the best aspects of Vim, Emacs, and Nano, VaultEdit aims to create an intuitive editing experience while retaining power for advanced users.
-It is currently in its early stages of development, but the vision is to create a lightweight, feature-packed editor that will eventually integrate AI capabilities to assist with coding, debugging, and more—all without leaving the terminal.
+It is currently in its early stages of development, but the vision is to create a lightweight, feature-packed editor that will eventually integrate AI capabilities to assist with coding, debugging, and more, all without leaving the terminal.

 ## Vision